-It's never too early to start holiday shopping, or so say big retailers like Walmart, Toys "R" Us, and Sears, which have already rolled out layaway programs to lure in early holiday shoppers.
+It's never too early to start holiday shopping, or so say big retailers like Walmart, Toys "R" Us, and Kmart, which have already rolled out layaway programs to lure in early holiday shoppers.
 In-store layaway — in which a store sets aside an item that a shopper wants to buy and lets them pay for it in installments before they can take it home — may seem old-fashioned in a world where many people have credit cards, but it's aimed at consumers who don't have the cash for big purchases or don't want to run up their credit card bills.

 But even if a shopper does have the cash or credit to buy right now, layaway may seem like a good way to stick to a budget: it means spreading big holiday spending out over several months without the interest of a credit card.
 However, there are some downsides to layaway to consider before signing up — including hidden fees and the potential for missed deals.

 First of all, most retailers don't offer layaway year-round, Kmart being a major exception.
 But many stores do offer layaway programs for the holiday season, starting as early as September.
 Right now, several big names in retail have begun their layaway programs, including Walmart, Toys "R" Us, Sears, and Kmart, with more joining the ranks as the holiday season approaches.

 With the economy still in a crunch, the number of stores with layaway options is increasing, and many are offering enticing terms.
 But shoppers still need to pay attention to the fine print of any layaway program before signing up.
 This year, many layaway programs won't charge a fee (and if they do, it's likely to be in the $5 range), but don't be fooled by the signs or advertisements proclaiming "free layaway," as there are caveats to both in-store and online layaway.